-1.2 SUMMARY DESCRIPTION OF THE PROPOSED PROJECT
+1.3 SUMMARY DESCRIPTION OF THE PROPOSED PROJECT

-Pursuant to the Solano County General Plan (2008) objectives, the County is proposing to adopt and implement a Middle Green Valley Specific Plan.
-The project, as articulated in the Preliminary Draft Middle Green Valley Specific Plan, December 21, 2009 (Draft Specific Plan), is intended to carry out the goals and policies identified by the Solano County General Plan for the approximately 1,905-acre Middle Green Valley "special study area."
-The project description remains unchanged from the description contained in the original DEIR.
-The following provides a brief summary.
+Pursuant to the Solano County General Plan (2008) objectives, the County is proposing to adopt and implement a Middle Green Valley Specific Plan.1 The project, as articulated in the Preliminary Draft Middle Green Valley Specific Plan, December 21, 2009 (Draft Specific Plan), is intended to carry out the goals and policies identified by the Solano County General Plan for the approximately 1,905-acre Middle Green Valley "special study area."
+The project description remains unchanged from the description contained in the original DEIR, other than the addition of water service Option C, as described in this Revised Recirculated DEIR.
+Following is a brief summary.